AI @ Southern Company

 2025 Q2

-Southern Company integrated Aetos digital twin technology for infrastructure management and virtual inspections at facilities like Alabama Power’s Plant Barry, boosting safety and operational efficiency.
+Southern Company integrates Aetos digital twin technology for infrastructure management and virtual inspections, pioneering safer and more efficient facility operations across multiple sites.

 2025 Q1